Counterinsurgency: Dutch Empire

 The Dutch formulated a new strategy of counterinsurgency warfare during the Aceh War by deploying light-armed Marechaussee units and using scorched-earth tactics.

 In 1898 Van Heutsz was proclaimed governor of Aceh, and with his lieutenant, who later became Dutch Prime Minister, Hendrikus Colijn, they finally conquered most of Aceh.
-They followed Christiaan Snouck Hurgronje's suggestions of finding cooperative uleebalang or secular chiefs to support them in the countryside and to isolate the resistance from its rural support base.
+They followed Christiaan Snouck Hurgronje's suggestions of finding cooperative ulèebalang or secular chiefs to support them in the countryside and to isolate the resistance from its rural support base.

 During the South Sulawesi Campaign, Captain Raymond Westerling of the KST, Special Forces of the Royal Netherlands East Indies Army used the Westerling Method.
 Westerling ordered the registration of all Javanese arriving in Makassar because of the large numbers of Javanese participating in the Sulawesi resistance.
 He also used scouts to infiltrate local villages and to identify members of the resistance.

 Based on their information and that of the Dutch military intelligence service, the DST surrounded one of more suspected villages during night and drove the population to a central location.
 At daybreak, the operation began, often led by Westerling.
 Men would be separated from women and children.
 From the information gathered, Westerling exposed certain people as terrorists and murderers, who were shot without any further investigation.
 Afterwards, Westerling forced local communities to refrain from supporting guerillas by swearing on the Quran, and it established local self-defence units with some members recruited from former guerrillas deemed as "redeemable".

 Westerling directed eleven operations throughout the campaign.
 He succeeded in eliminating the insurgency and undermining local support for the Republicans.
 His actions restored Dutch rule in southern Sulawesi.
 However, the Netherlands East Indies government and the Dutch Army command soon realised that Westerling's notoriety led to growing public criticism.
 In April 1947, the Dutch government instituted an official inquiry of his controversial methods.
 Westerling was put on the sidelines and was relieved of his duties in November 1948.